JeneLitsch/Litan/doc/stdlib/container/insert.md

 **Parameters:**
 - container:
   1. Array
-  2. String
 - element
   1. Any value
-  2. Any value

 **Return value:**
 null

 **Description:**
 Adds the element to the front of the container.
-If the container is a string, concatenation with the string representation of element is performed.

 ---